snoyes/vectors/README.md

 v = Vector.from_list(components) #=> Vector(1.2, 2.4, 3.8)
 ```

-We can also create our Vectors from two Point instances using the classmethod
+We can also create our Vectors from two Point instances using the class method
 from_points().

 ```Python
 v = Vector.from_points(p1, p2) #=> Vector(1, -2, -4)
 ```

-We can also get access to the vector array to use it with other libraries.
+We can also get access to the vector array to use with other libraries.

 ```Python
 v1.vector #=> [1, 2, 3]